lele-blue/gog-galaxy-discord/README.md

 A Gog Galxy 2 integration for discord

 ### DISCLAIMER: WHILE THIS INTEGRATION IS TECHNICALLY NOT VIOLATING THE DISCORD TOS, I'M NOT RESPONSIBLE FOR BANNED ACCOUNTS USING THIS INTEGRATION
-(please also note the license)
+(It doesn't access the API and doesn't modify the client) (please also note the license)

 ### Please read this readme before using the integration